TaisiaKozharina/seal_flippers/docs/Draft_specification.md

 ### Open items

-- NFR1 and NFR2 have their priority set, but still need real target numbers — depends on what ground truth/labels NRM sends back and what hardware/GPU the team decides to use.
+- NFR1 and NFR2 have their priority set, but still need real target numbers; depends on what ground truth/labels NRM sends back and what hardware/GPU the team decides to use.
 - Needs the approval + corrections pass with Linnea/Elsa per the team's own timeline (item 1d in Flippers.pdf).
 - NFR5 is marked Must, but can't really be verified until Section 4 (Technical Components) is locked in